A bit of North Road History is seen in these photographs taken by my uncle,

 Harold ran a small farm with chickens, a cow, some horses and a large garden.

 My brother and I in the summer of 1952 sitting on the stone wall below what is now the Offenbacher place.
 It didn't exist when this picture was taken.
+My mother, Malvine Cole, brought my brother and I to live here, first in the Cabin and then in the House.
+When we arrived, there was no electricity and no running water.
+You had to use a hand pump.The Federal Rural Electrification Act paid for the running of the lines to our rural area.

 This is a photograph taken in the middle of winter looking down at the Field place.
 The Stratton Ski area did not exist yet.
 We used to ski down the hill from where this photograph was taken.
 The hill was completely open.
 Now trees pretty much cover it.